 We are pleased to present our free Training Tuesday classes to all OmniUpdate customers.
 These 45- to 60- minute sessions are held on the last Tuesday of every month and cover both new and existing OU Campus features, along with a Q&A session at the end.
 All Training Tuesdays are uploaded with closed captions on our Vimeo channel, and can be found here on the support site as well as on the OCN.

-The next Training Tuesday will be held on November 27th, on the topic of 3rd-Party Widgets and Custom Code.Register here!
+The next Training Tuesday will be held on January 29th, 2019.
+Stay tuned for the registration

 Suggestions for topics for upcoming Training Tuesday events can be posted on the OmniUpdate Community Network (OCN) forum:

 This webcast is suitable for OU Campus developers or high-level administrators who are comfortable with HTML.
 PowerPoint Slides

 Your LDP implementation probably came with some unique styling to match your site design, but did you know you can further customize the look and display of your forms?
 Ever wanted to make a textbox shorter or wider?
 Ever wanted to put form questions side-by-side on the page?
 Then join us as we delve into customizing your LDP Form display with columns, fieldsets, field display options and more!

 This webcast is suitable for OU Campus developers.
 Attendees should have a good working knowledge of HTML/CSS and familiarity with XML/XSL is a plus.
 PowerPoint Slides

 Is your site content starting to feel more like the wild west than your original site design?
 Looking for a bit more control over what your end-users are able to do and edit?
 In this Training Tuesday, we'll jump into the different tools administrators have at their disposal to control what end-users are creating and editing.

 This webcast is suitable for high-level administrators.
 PowerPoint Slides